morganmayday/tayen-core/archetypes/maven/sharp.md

 A first-level sharp does not have access to spin dice, but can still cast spells like arcanists can.
 They choose two skills they have one or more ranks in, as well as Finagle, to have access to spells from.

 They do not have Spin Dice, but can convert a Cunning Die to spin equal to its value during the casting of a spell.
 They don't keep any excess, and can only do this with one die before they rest.

+#### Focus Up
+A second-level sharp, when shit hits the fan, can ask the Spinner

 Design Notes